swhook52/dotnetcore-blog/README.md

 Then you'll need to update your database to the current version.
 You can use the command prompt to update your entity framework database using `dotnet ef` or you can use the Package Manager Console (with the default project pointing to `core-blog.domain`) and run `Update-Database`.
 This runs all of the migrations and creates the database in its current form.

 Finally, you can run the API and access `/api/v1/posts` if you already have data, or `POST` to `/api/v1/post/` with a JSON model matching the DTO.
+Something like this:
+    {
+        "title": "First Post",
+        "body": "This is the first post of the blog", "slug": "first-post"
+        "tags": [
+            "example"
+        ]
+    }

 If you have any questions or comments, feel free to contact me on twitter at [@StevenHook](https://twitter.com/stevenhook)